Depth-PC: A Visual Servo Framework Integrated with Cross-Modality Fusion for Sim2Real Transfer: CONCLUSIONS

 \section{CONCLUSIONS}

 We develop a framework dedicated to servo tasks, which includes distinct processes for training and inference to achieve Sim2Real transfer in a zero-shot way.
 By integrating relative depth information, we facilitate cross-modal alignment and fusion between point clouds and the depth features of images.
-Furthermore, by employing feature detectors and depth estimators, we have narrowed the gap between the simulation environment and the real world, outperforming previous methodologies.
+Leveraging feature detectors and depth estimators, we have narrowed the gap between the simulation environment and the real world, outperforming prior methods and validating its effectiveness in Sim2Real transfer.
 In addition, we have delved into the effective fusion of multimodal features in visual servoing, and have successfully attained commendable outcomes in both performance and training costs.
 Our model has demonstrated robust capabilities and remarkable generalization across diverse complex environments, as evidenced by real-world experimental results.